Wet-bulb temperature: Wet-bulb temperature and health

-A 2015 study concluded that depending on the extent of future global warming, parts of the world could become uninhabitable due to deadly wet-bulb temperatures.
+A 2015 study concluded that depending on the extent of future global warming, parts of the world may become uninhabitable due to deadly wet-bulb temperatures as early as 2045.
 A 2020 study reported cases where a 35 C wet-bulb temperature had already occurred, albeit too briefly and in too small a locality to cause fatalities.
 Severe mortality and morbidity impacts can occur at much lower wet-bulb temperatures due to suboptimal physiological and behavioral conditions; the 2003 European and 2010 Russian heat waves had values no greater than 28 C.

 In 2018, South Carolina implemented new regulations to protect high school students from heat-related emergencies during outdoor activities.
 Specific guidelines and restrictions are in place for wet-bulb globe temperatures between 82.0 F and 92.0 F; wet-bulb globe temperatures of 92.1 F or greater require all outdoor activities to be canceled.

-Wet-Bulb Temperature Extremes (WTEs), as they are known, rarely exceed 2,000 square kilometers.
+Wet-bulb temperature extremes (WTEs), as they are known, rarely exceed 2,000 square kilometers.